Processing: Awards

 In 2005 Reas and Fry won the Golden Nica award from Ars Electronica in its Net Vision category for their work on Processing.

 Ben Fry won the 2011 National Design Award given by the Smithsonian Cooper-Hewitt National Design Museum in the category of Interaction Design.
 The award statement says:

 "Drawing on a background in graphic design and computer science, Ben Fry pursues a long-held fascination with visualizing data.
 As Principal of Fathom Information Design in Boston, Fry develops software, printed works, installations, and books that depict and explain topics from the human genome to baseball salaries to the evolution of text documents.
 With Casey Reas, he founded the Processing Project, an open-source programming environment for teaching computational design and sketching interactive-media software.
 It provides artists and designers with accessible means of working with code while encouraging engineers and computer scientists to think about design concepts."

 License

 Processing's core libraries, the code included in exported applications and applets, is licensed under the GNU Lesser General Public License, allowing users to release their original code with a choice of license.

 The IDE is licensed under the GNU General Public License.

 Related projects

-Processing is not a single language, but rather, an arts-oriented approach to learning, teaching, and making things with code.
-There are several variants and related projects: